We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 It is fair and right that Post Office, as a business, continues to be publicly scrutinised as we right the wrongs of the past and participate in the ongoing independent Inquiry.
 Transparency and openness are an important part of demonstrating that the organisation has learned lessons from the scandal.

 Our duty is first and foremost to the ongoing statutory Inquiry and victims of the Horizon IT Scandal, who need answers.
 The Inquiry is the best forum to establish answers to many of the difficult questions which are being asked about complex issues that spanned more than two decades and periods of substantial changes.
-Our focus remains on facilitating this process through the final oral evidence hearings over the coming months.
+Our focus remains on facilitating this process ahead of the publication of the final report.

 Capture System